 ORCID number: Ming-Xuan Yang (0000-0002-5580-7624); Xue-Nong Chen (0000-0001-8414-7496).

-Author contributions: Yang MX collected the clinical data, analyzed the data and wrote the paper; Chen XN revised the manuscript for intellectual content; Yang MX was a major contributor in writing of the manuscript; both authors approved the final version of the article to be published.
+Author contributions: Yang MX collected the clinical data, analyzed the data, and wrote the paper; Chen XN revised the manuscript for intellectual content; Yang MX was a major contributor to the writing of the manuscript; Both authors approved the final version of the article to be published.

 Informed consent statement: Informed consent was obtained from the patient for publication of this report and any accompanying images and anonymized clinical information in the journal.

-Conflict-of-interest statement: The authors declare that they have no conflict of interest.
+Conflict-of-interest statement: The authors declare that they have no conflicts of interest.

 CARE Checklist (2016) statement: The manuscript was prepared and revised according to the CARE Checklist (2016).

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Unsolicited manuscript